frictionlessdata/dpm-js/doc/command-ckan.md

+dpm ckan {ckan-instance-url}

-Push the Data Package in the current directory into CKAN.
+Push the Data Package in the current directory into CKAN instance at {ckan-instance-url}.

 This will also import data from the Data Package resources into the DataStore (if of appropriate format i.e. CSVs).